 Preheat a sandwich press.
-Spray oil over 1 side of 4 slices of bread.
+Spread oil evenly on 4 slices of bread, one-sided.
 Place onto a flat surface, oil-side down.
 Place half the ham onto bread slices.
-Top with pineapple pieces, cheese, and remaining ham.
-Season.
+Place pineapple, cheese and ham and season.
 Top with remaining bread.
 Spray with oil.
 Place sandwiches, 2 at a time, into the sandwich press.
 Cook for 6 minutes or until golden.

 Tip 4: Don’t miss the microwave